nitlang/nit/lib/popcorn/README.md

 (even 404 ones) pass through the middleware handler.
 This handler just prints “Request Logged!” when a request is received.

-The order of middleware loading is important: middleware functions that are loaded first are also executed first.
+Be default, the order of middleware execution is that are loaded first are also executed first.
-In the above example, `MyLogger` will be executed before `HelloHandler`.
+To ensure our middleware `MyLogger` will be executed before all the other, we add it with the `use_before` method.

 ### Ultra cool, more advanced logger example